-Budgeted cost: £9750 approx
+Budgeted cost: £13000 approx

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
-New SSP resources from ELS Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 1, 2 Continuing Professional Development for Teachers and support staff through partnership with CAPITAL, Liverpool and Lancashire Cluster and the local Catholic Schools Cluster where a key focus of training and collaboration this year will be writing moderation, assessment and progression, and excellence in reading.
+New SSP resources from ELS ELS training for whole school Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 1, 2 Continuing Professional Development for Teachers and support staff through partnership with CAPITAL, Liverpool and Lancashire Cluster and the local Catholic Schools Cluster where a key focus of training and collaboration this year will be writing moderation, assessment and progression, and excellence in reading.
 Our partnership with allows access to a wealth of high quality continued professional development for staff across a wide range of curriculum and teaching and learning areas.
 The Education Endowment Foundation shows that developing reading comprehension strategies has very high impact for very low cost based on extensive evidence and has an impact rating of + 6 months.
-1, 2, 3 Use of well trained and skilful TA's and Teachers to deliver personalised and targets intervention groups for disadvantaged children in their year groups.
+1, 2, 3,4 Use of well trained and skilful TA's and Teachers to deliver personalised and targets intervention groups for disadvantaged children in their year groups.
 Guided groups may focus on: fix-it time- children to have focused time to consolidate and over learn skills taught in previous lesson and support with key knowledge needed to progress. cooperative learning: children may need to take time out of class with peers to work collaboratively.
-Reading Buddies y6 Reading to writing journey; New Lancashire planning curriculum, wider reading opportunities to develop love for reading, staff to be trained to this curriculum, Problem solving & reasoning.
-Our higher ability children may use interventions for mastery skills and activities taken from maths consultant.
-New Lancashire planning curriculum The best available evidence indicates that great teaching is the most important lever schools have to improve pupil attainment https://educationendowmentfoundation.orgu.k/support-for-schools/school-planning-support/1-high-quality-teaching On average, one to one tuition is very effective at improving pupil outcomes.
-One to one tuition might be an effective strategy for providing targeted support for pupils that are identified as having low prior attainment or are struggling in particular areas. https://educationendowmentfoundation.orgu.k/educationendowmentfoundation.orgu 1,2
+Reading Buddies y6 The best available evidence indicates that great teaching is the most important lever schools have to improve pupil attainment https://educationendowmentfoundation.orguk/support-for-schools/school-planning-support/1-high-quality-teaching On average, one to one tuition is very effective at improving pupil outcomes.
+One to one tuition might be an effective strategy for providing targeted support for pupils that are identified as having low 1,2,3